 Lilo and Stitch (2002)

 Hercules isn’t as funny as other Disney movies on this list.
-It doesn’t have the comedy side-kicks most animations rely on.
-It doesn’t have the comedy sidekicks most animations rely on.
 The villain Hades, voiced by James Woods, has two bumbling assistants.
 Unfortunately, they never quite reach the usual Disney standard — which isn’t a problem because Hercules has one of the better stories.
 Redemption and betrayal are among the poignant themes explored, and Hercules’ conflict and love story feed those concepts with unique Disney flair.
 Plus, if you love Disney songs, Hercules has some of the best.
 Only The Jungle Book and The Lion King have consistently better musical numbers.

 The Jungle Book (1967)

 Forget the 2016 remake done by Jon Favreau.
 I love that guy but it isn’t 1/10th of the original.
 It’s a movie for teens and adults alike.
 The original was for everyone, evident in the ridiculousness of Baloo, the elephants’ parade and Kaa the snake.
 All these elements were more designed to appeal to a younger target audience.
 Disney also went all-out in creating a villain that is both terrifying but appropriate for kids.
 Shere Khan the tiger is definitely a precursor and polar opposite to The Lion King‘s Scar.
 What stands out most about The Jungle Book is its music.
-My mother sang its songs to me, and I did the same to my daughter.
+My mother sang its songs to me, and I did the same for my daughter.
 The Jungle Book is a special Disney+ movie for kids.